 Know Your DistanceFirst, take your two bases and place them at the distance you need to cover a specific area.
 The distance between the two bases will match the length of your crossbar (also known as your support rod).
 If you’re setting up a 6 foot wide crossbar, that’s how far apart your bases need to be.
 Once you have the bases in place, you can insert the base pin.

 Connecting the Bases To the Base PinsFind your base pin and remove the screw from the bottom of it.
 Push the screw through the bottom of the base, with the head of the screw sitting snug against the flat section of the base (as opposed to the raised section).
 When installing the screw, place it inside the center hole of the base if you are using it in a high foot traffic area.
 This will make it just as stable as it is stunning to look at.
 However, using the other holes when necessary will also provide the drapes with suitable support, particularly if it is not being used in a high foot traffic area.
 If you are installing your base pin in one of the other holes, and it is in a more heavily trafficked area, then having a rubber base weight can help out and keep your system more stable.

-Next, with the raised section facing upward, begin screwing the base pin into the base.
-Carry out these tasks for both bases, not just one.
+Next, with the raised section facing upward, begin screwing the base pin onto the base.
+Attach one base pin to each base.

 Before celebrating too early, inspect the set up to make sure it looks as striking as it should.
 If you need to make adjustments to the fullness, height, or other factors, now is the time to do so.
 If you don’t need to make any adjustments, your backdrop is ready to serve as a brilliant addition to your venue for the evening.
 Now that you know how to put up a pipe and drape backdrop, you can use a backdrop kit to add a brilliant texture and atmosphere to any event you plan in the future.